yanaP73/Project2/README.md

 <ol>
 <li><h4>Navigation Menu</h4>
-<p>Does the Navigation Menu work smoothly and align with the sites design?</p>
+<p>Does the Navigation Menu work smoothly and align with the site's design?</p>
 <p>When clicking on the Menu links, does it open an appropriate page</p>
 </li>
 <li><h4>Enquire Form</h4>
-<p>Try to click on radio buttons of wrong answers to see that the text is highlghted red</p>
+<p>Try to click on the radio buttons of wrong answers to see that the text is highlighted red</p>
-<p>Try to click on radio buttons of all correct answers to see that the text is highlghted green</p>
+<p>Try to click on the radio buttons of all correct answers to see that the text is highlighted green</p>
-<p>Try to leave all radio buttons unclicked to see that the text is highlghted red</p>
+<p>Try to leave all radio buttons unclicked to see that the text is highlighted red</p>
-<p>Try to click on all buttons on music player to make sure all the functions of music player work</p></li>
+<p>Try to click on all buttons on the music player to make sure all the functions of the music player work</p></li>
 <li><h4>Viewing on a mobile and tablet</h4>
-<p>Please confirm that when you view my quiz on a mobile or tablet, the site has good spacing, not too much content and is easy to use on all devices.</p>
+<p>Please confirm that when you view my quiz on a mobile or tablet, the site has good spacing, not too much content, and is easy to use on all devices.</p>
 </li>
 </ol>

-### Validation
 <p>I ran my code through code validation& quality tools.
-Please see following errors below:</p>
+Please see the following errors below:</p>

 #### HTML
  - The type attribute (type="text/javascript") is unnecessary for JavaScript resources.<br>